johnnyshields/voxmic/README.md

-# voxtral-mic-win
+# voxctrl

-Windows service setup for real-time DJI mic transcription using **faster-whisper** (local, offline, no cloud).
+Multi-platform service for real-time mic transcription and computer use.

 ## What it does

-- Captures audio from your DJI mic (or any Windows input device)
+- Captures audio from your DJI mic (or any input device)
-- Detects speech via energy-based VAD
+- Detects speech via VAD model or algorithm (RMS, Silero)
-- Transcribes each utterance locally using faster-whisper
+- Transcribes each utterance locally using pluggable STT (Whisper, Voxtral)
+- Generates use computer actions via an LLM
 - Appends timestamped lines to a live transcription log

 ## Requirements